Chimney Fire Safety

 Soot and fuel residues slowly build up in chimneys over time, and these leftovers can catch fire.
 If this happens, the chimney could send burning soot into your living room, start fires within the roof space, or on other floors of the house.
 You can help prevent this by having your chimney swept regularly by a certified sweep.

-How often should you sweep your chimney?
+How often should your chimney be swept?

 Before winter arrives, you should give your chimney a thorough cleaning, as dust, debris or blockages can occur when it is not used regularly during the summer months.